 The buyers can enjoy the privilege of minimized GST rates provided the developers do not increase the base rate for recovering their loss of ITC benefit or else it would result in anti-profiteering issues.

 Looking for flats in South Kolkata within your budget?
-Contact us at transventor.com where you are offered ample choices to compare prices, locality and then shortlist properties.
+Contact us at transventor.in where you are offered ample choices to compare prices, locality and then shortlist properties.
 Through the hassle-free site visits arranged by us, you will be able to finalize your selection without any doubt.
 We offer all possible assistance to carry out the transaction in the smoothest possible way.